 Javier Vela - Director, District #1

 I was first elected to the Wapato School Board of Directors in November of 2009.
-I have been fortunate to have been re-elected twice and I am currently serving my third term on the Board.
-My initial motivation to run for a Board seat was simply to give back to my community and try my best to make the right choices as where it is beneficial to all Wapato students.
-My goal to make policy and financial decisions that I believe have the best interest of our students in mind.
+I have been fortunate to have been re-elected twice, and I am currently serving my third term on the Board.
+My initial motivation to run for a Board seat was simply to give back to my community, and try my best to make the right choices as where it is beneficial to all Wapato students.
+My goal is to make policy and financial decisions that I believe have the best interest of our students in mind.
 I want to provide an environment, resources and curriculum to sharpen our students’ skills and to increase student achievement.